-We give a description about the $ C^0 $ continuity respecting the base points for a bundle map $ f $ in the uniform sense: $ m \mapsto f_m(\cdot) $ is \emph{continuous} or \emph{uniformly continuous} in \emph{$ C^0 $-topology in bounded sets or in the whole space}.
-Write the following four different limits respectively:
+We give a description of $ C^0 $ continuity respecting the base points for a bundle map $ f $ in the uniform sense: $ m \mapsto f_m(\cdot) $ is \emph{continuous} or \emph{uniformly continuous} in \emph{$ C^0 $-topology on bounded sets or in the whole space}.
+Consider the following four different limits: